santiagobrunner/Weak-Lensing-Project/README.md

 # Weak Lensing Convergence Estimation using Maximum Mean Discrepancy

-A statistical framework for inferring convergence fields from high-dimensional observational data using kernel-based distribution testing and regression methods.
+A statistical framework for inferring convergence fields from simulated galaxy size data using kernel-based distribution testing and regression methods.

 ## Overview

 This project develops a non-parametric statistical approach to detect and quantify distributional shifts in large-scale datasets.
-Using Maximum Mean Discrepancy (MMD) as a distance metric in reproducing kernel Hilbert spaces (RKHS), we construct robust estimators that achieve strong predictive performance on 31 million observations across 1,145 spatial regions.
+Using Maximum Mean Discrepancy (MMD) as a distance metric in reproducing kernel Hilbert spaces (RKHS), we construct robust estimators that achieve strong predictive performance on 31 million observations across 1,248 spatial regions.

-**Key Achievement**: Built linear estimators from kernel-based distribution distances with R² ≈ 0.91 and 75% correlation with ground truth, demonstrating the effectiveness of kernel methods for signal extraction in noisy, high-dimensional observational data.
+**Key Achievement**: Built linear estimators from kernel-based distribution distances with R² ≈ 0.91 and 75% correlation with ground truth, demonstrating the effectiveness of kernel methods for signal extraction in noisy, large-scale data.

 ## Statistical Methodology